CapricanDRJ/witchers_shakespeare/index.md

 Ilistus’s treachery shall not bring

-Our Watchers to their knees!
+Our Witchers to their knees!
 We shall rebuild,

 Stronger than we were before this dark hour.